 Vitamin deficiencies, such as a lack of vitamin A or zinc, have also been linked to nail pitting.

-There is some evidence to suggest that vitamin deficiencies can also cause nail pitting.
+Some evidence suggests that vitamin deficiencies can also cause nail pitting.

 One study found that a deficiency in vitamin B12 was associated with this condition.